bugcrowd/templates/submissions/description/external_behavior/browser_feature/save_password/template.md

-# Password is Saved in Input Field

-## Overview of the Vulnerability

 Browsers implement features such as saving input field text to reduce the time it takes for a user to fill in forms.
 For this application, the password is saved in the input field.
 An attacker with local access to the application and computer can impersonate a user and make requests on their behalf.

 ## Business Impact